Virtualizing iOS on Apple Silicon

 , I experimented with patching calls that may trigger PreBoard.app

-, such as data migration.
+migration.
 I didn’t realize any difference with this other than getting stuck on the Apple logo.

 In lockdownd